-- Reduce seepage losses from an impoundment for water conservation. - Protect soil and water from contaminants or erosion.
+- Reduce seepage losses from an impoundment for water conservation, including for irrigation or for providing water for livestock. - Reduce pollution to surface and groundwater, including potential drinking water sources. - Protect soil and water from contaminants or erosion.

 CONDITIONS WHERE PRACTICE APPLIES